 The Pros and Cons of Identity Theft Restoration Programs

 Identity theft restoration services are expensive, but people who use them rave about them.
 Coupled with a good identity theft credit monitoring program and an identity theft protection service, restoration services may be arguably the best protection from identity theft that money can buy.

-Unlike identity theft resolution services, which may or may not do any work for you, this is exactly what identity theft restoration services do.
-The amount of work that you have to put in to recover your identity is minimal, and the outcome (assuming you're working with a reputable company) is guaranteed.
+Unlike identity theft resolution services, which may or may not do any work for you, many identity theft restoration services do the work for you.
+The amount of work that you have to put in to recover your identity may be minimal, depending on the company you work with.

 How Identity Restoration Programs Work

-As you might expect, this makes things much easier for them to resolve, because they don't have to deal with customer service reps.
-Instead, they are talking to other lawyers, and if there's one thing lawyers are famous for, it is making good use of their time.
+As you might expect, this makes things much easier for them to resolve because they don't have to deal with customer service representatives.
+Instead, they are talking to other lawyers and if there's one thing lawyers are famous for, it is making good use of their time.
 Identity theft restoration services are so effective because they are put together by people who know what they're doing in the first place.

 Finding Identity Restoration Specialists

-Of course, it's possible to find identity restoration specialists simply by googling.
+Of course, it's possible to find identity restoration specialists simply by googling it.
 But another good way to be sure you have access to an identity restoration specialist is to buy insurance.
-State Farm and Allstate Insurance (among others) offer identity restoration insurance products for individuals and corporations.
-If you choose not to insure yourself, you can always tap into Kroll, Lifelock, or another high-quality company that will work with you, like Kroll, LifeLock, Experian, etc.
+Many insurance companies–like State Farm and Allstate–offer identity restoration insurance products for individuals and corporations.
+If you choose not to insure yourself, you can always tap into other companies that will work with you, like Kroll, LifeLock, Experian, etc.